ToposInstitute/RelationalThinking-Book/chp6-dpo.md

 Let us begin!

-Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way -- first by hand and then in computers![^1]
+Given a pattern (a graph), and its replacement, our mission is to "find" the pattern in any host graph and "replace" it in a good way!

 ## 6.2 Specs for "find and replace"

-Suppose we want to find a text and replace it by some other text in a document.
-Microsoft Word provides an interface as in the picture belowfor this purpose.
+Let us say, we have a document in which we would like to replace some text by some other text.
+The Microsoft Word software provides an interface such as the one shown in the picture below for performing such "find-and-replace".

 ```{image} assets/Ch6/find-and-replace.png
 :alt: Whoopsy!